Skip to content

 Threat modeling requires a deep understanding of the system being evaluated.
 To properly threat model, one must understand data flows, trust boundaries, and other characteristics of the system.
 Thus, Stiliyana Simeonova asserts that improved visibility into a system and its interactions is one advantage of threat modeling.

-Many threat modeling techniques, including PASTA, STRIDE, and OCTAVE have been developed and utilized effectively in the industry.
 There is no universally accepted industry standard for the threat modeling process, no "right" answer for every use case.
-However, despite this diversity, most approaches do include the the processes of system modeling, threat identification, and risk response in some form.
+However, despite this diversity, most approaches do include the processes of system modeling, threat identification, and risk response in some form.
 Inspired by these commonalities and guided by the four key questions of threat modeling discussed above, this cheatsheet will break the threat modeling down into four basic steps: application decomposition, threat identification and ranking, mitigations, and review and validation.
+There are processes that are less aligned to this, including PASTA and OCTAVE, each of which has passionate advocates.

-The step of application decomposition seeks to answer the question "what are we building"?
+The step of system modeling seeks to answer the question "what are we building"?
 Without understanding a system, one cannot truly understand what threats are most applicable to it; thus, this step provides a critical foundation for subsequent activities.
 Although different techniques may be used in this first step of threat modeling, data flow diagrams (DFDs) are arguably the most common approach.

 DFDs allow one to visually model a system and its interactions with data and other entities; they are created using a small number of simple symbols.
-DFDs may be created within dedicated threat modeling tools such as OWASP's Threat Dragon or Microsoft' Threat Modeling Tool or using general purpose diagraming solutions such as draw.io.
+DFDs may be created within dedicated threat modeling tools such as OWASP's Threat Dragon or Microsoft's Threat Modeling Tool or using general purpose diagraming solutions such as draw.io.
+If you prefer an -as-code approach, OWASP's pytm can help there.
 Depending on the scale and complexity of the system being modeled, multiple DFDs may be required.
 For example, one could create a DFD representing a high-level overview of the entire system along with a number of more focused DFDs which detail sub-systems.
 Technical tools are not strictly necessary; whiteboarding may be sufficient in some instances, though it is preferable to have the DFDs in a form that can be easily stored, referenced, and updated as needed.

 Regardless of how a DFD or comparable model is generated, it is important that the solution provides a clear view of trust boundaries, data flows, data stores, processes, and the external entities which may interact with the system.
 These often represent possible attack points and provide crucial input for the subsequent steps.